jeekkd/dgis/README.md

 bash dgis-launch.sh
 ```

-Notable mention
-===

-This script features two of my other scripts, [restricted-iptables](https://github.com/jeekkd/restricted-iptables) and [gentoo-kernel-build](https://github.com/jeekkd/gentoo-kernel-build).
-The usage of restricted-iptables is optional, you are prompted at the end if you would to use it.
-The gentoo-kernel-build script is integrated with Dgis, this way you can get the benefits of a featureful build script in a way that seamlessly integrates.

 Pitfalls
 ===

-- OpenRC only unless there is demand for systemd.
+- OpenRC only at this time unless there becomes some demand for systemd.

-- Must assume a variety of input and video devices to support a wider audience of users hardware.
+- Must assume a variety of input and video devices to support a wider audience of users hardware, feel free to add or remove from options from VIDEO_CARDS and INPUT_DEVICES at approximately line 300 in dgis-launch.sh.

-- Supports a limited number of desktop environments.
-Requests and pull requests are accepted, see
+- Supports a limited number of desktop environments at this moment.
+Requests and pull requests are accepted, see the contributing section or open an issue with your request.
-the contributing section.

-- X only, no Wayland support yet - it could be supported if requested.
+- X only currently, there is no Wayland support yet - it could be supported if requested.

 Contributing
 ===